mukesh-capsitech/rossanodan/content/posts/how-to-create-a--personal-photo-server.md

     restart: always
 ```

 This `yml` file contains the infrastructure I want to build.
-This way to build infrastructure is called **IaC**, Infrastructure as Code: you declare the services you want to run and how they have to communicate each other and Docker Compose does the job for you.
+This way to build infrastructures is called **IaC**, Infrastructure as Code: you declare the services you want to run and how they have to communicate each other and Docker Compose does the job for you.